 The purpose of pen testing is not just to test your environment’s vulnerabilities, but to test your people and processes against likely threats to your organization as well.
 To do this properly, threat intelligence must be baked in to every pen test.
 By incorporating threat intelligence, an organization can better understand which adversaries are likely to target them and the assets they would pursue.

 Knowing which adversaries are more likely to target you allows pen testers to mimic the specific tactics, techniques, and procedures (TTPs) of those specific adversaries – giving an organization a much more realistic idea of how a breach might occur.

 Download CrowdStrike’s Pen Testing data sheet to learn about the full suite of penetration testing services and tactics we use to simulate real-world incident response experiences that are relevant to your organization.

-Benefits of Pen Testing?
+What are the Benefits of Pen Testing?

 1. Battle Test Your Playbook

 No matter how sound your incident response playbook is, it’s not much use if it’s never actually been tested in combat.
 By far, the number one benefit of pen testing is that it gives your team the invaluable training of going head-to-head with an adversary – without the damaging consequences of losing.

 When it comes to training, pen testers should look to firefighters as their role models.
 When firefighters train – and they train often – they gain the most valuable experience from live-fire exercises.
 A live-fire exercise allows firefighters to observe and fight an actual, uncontrolled fire.
 This type of exercise offers firefighters a much more realistic experience that they wouldn’t get with a controlled propane fire environment.

 The more reps a pen tester gets defending against real adversary TTPs, the more prepared and confident they’ll be when the real thing comes around.